-Questions: Admissions Office, HQ USAFA/RR, 2304 Cadet Dr., Suite 2300, USAF Academy CO 80840-5025, Telephone (800) 443-9266.
+Questions: Admissions Office, HQ USAFA/RR, 2304 Cadet Dr., Suite 2300, USAF Academy CO 80840-5025, Telephone (800) 443-9266, USAFA_RRS.orgmail@usafa.edu.

-College Transcript
+College Transcripts

 If you are enrolled in college courses, you must make arrangements with the college to forward a final transcript the Admissions office at the address below.
 The transcript must reflect your final grades for the courses in which you are presently enrolled and status at the time of your departure.